rhyslwells/Data-Archive/content/standardised/Model Evaluation.md

 [[Cross Validation]] is a technique used to assess the performance of a model by splitting the data into multiple subsets for training and testing to assesses performance and generalization.
 It helps detect [[Overfitting]], provides reliable performance estimates.

+[[Feature Importance]]: After training, analyze which features have the most significant impact on the model's predictions.